ContentMine/workshop-resources/software-tutorials/quickscrape/quickscrape-tutorial.md

 ### Other sources

-From other searches or citation data you may have a list of DOIs, such as `https://dx.doi.org/10.7717/peerj.384`.
+From other searches or citation data you may have a list of DOIs ([Digital Object Identifier](https://en.wikipedia.org/wiki/Digital_object_identifier)), such as `https://dx.doi.org/10.7717/peerj.384`.
 This is not a valid URL input for quickscrape.
-You must first resolve the DOI, which in this case leads to [https://dx.doi.org/10.7717/peerj.384](https://dx.doi.org/10.7717/peerj.384) the same landing page as before.
+You must first resolve the DOI, in this case [https://dx.doi.org/10.7717/peerj.384](https://dx.doi.org/10.7717/peerj.384) leads to [https://peerj.com/articles/384/](https://peerj.com/articles/384/).
 Other examples are [http://dx.doi.org/10.4103%2F1817-1745.131497](http://dx.doi.org/10.4103%2F1817-1745.131497) which leads to the [article on pediatricneurosciences.com](http://www.pediatricneurosciences.com/article.asp?issn=1817-1745;year=2014;volume=9;issue=1;spage=79;epage=81;aulast=Vitaliti), or [http://dx.doi.org/10.1074%2Fmcp.M111.014167](http://dx.doi.org/10.1074%2Fmcp.M111.014167) which leads to the [article on MCPOnline.org](http://www.mcponline.org/content/11/7/M111.014167).
 It is important to distinguish between the DOI and the landing page. **Content can only be scraped from the landing page.**

-## Summary and next steps
+### Summary and next steps

 * A minimum query consists of a URL (or URL-list) and the path to a specific scraper (or a folder containing scraper definitions).
-* Please be a respectful and responsible miner and apply a reasonable rate limit `-r` (recommended between 3 and 6).
+* Please be a respectful and responsible miner and apply a reasonable rate limit `-r` (recommended between 3 and 6 scrapes per minute).
-* The result will be a collection of folders, containing
+* The result will be a collection of [ctrees](../ctree/ctree-overview.md) containing fulltexts in various formats (PDF, XML), a results.json with metadata, and possibly images.

 **Next steps**
 * Continue to [journal-scrapers](../journal-scrapers/journal-scrapers-tutorial.md) if you want to define your own scraper.